nachocaru/xaprb.com/content/blog/2009-08-08-warning-upgrade-mysql-without-testing-at-your-own-risk.md

 >
 > This resulted in an outage and revenue loss to the company.

 Daniel and I (mostly Daniel) continue to improve [mk-upgrade][2] to make it easy and inexpensive to find these kinds of scenarios *before* they bite you.
-Don&#8217;t get caught with your pants down &#8212; next time you make *any* major change to your database server (upgrade, configuration change, switching to InnoDB&#8230;) follow at least this bare-minimum process:
+Don't get caught with your pants down &#8212; next time you make *any* major change to your database server (upgrade, configuration change, switching to InnoDB&#8230;) follow at least this bare-minimum process:

 *   collect all queries run against the server for a sufficient time
 *   get a snapshot of your data